timofeysie/redux-typescript-example/README.md

 ## Test the forms

-Testing the edit for can be done the same way that the add post form was tested in the previous article.
+Testing the edit for can be done the same way that the add post form was tested in the "Unit testing the save added post function" section.
 The src/features/posts/postsSlice.spec.ts can use the postUpdated action.
-We pass it the postAddedState which is the same one we used for the add post test, and then edit the third item there and expect
+We pass it the postAddedState which is the same one we used for the add post test, and then edit the third item there and expect the result.

 ```javascript
 const postUpdatedState = [